The Frogs Who Desired a King: Literary allusions

 I voted Log.
 That party was defeated.

 W. H. Auden recreated the fable at some length in verse as part of the three "Moralities" he wrote for the German composer Hans Werner Henze to set for orchestra and children's chorus in 1967.
 The theme of all three is the wrong choices made by people who do not sufficiently appreciate their good fortune when they have it.
 The first poem of the set follows the creatures' fall, from a state of innocence when In the first age the frogs dwelt at peace, into dissatisfaction, foolishness and disaster.
 Two centuries earlier, the German poet Gotthold Ephraim Lessing had given the theme an even darker reinterpretation in his "The Water Snake" (Die Wasserschlange).
 Taking its beginning from the Phaedrus version, the poem relates how a frog asks the snake why it is devouring his kind.
 'Because you have invited me to,' is the reply; but when the frog denies this, the snake declares that it will therefore eat the frog because he has not.
-Part of a set of variations on Aesopic themes, this appears as the last in Gary Bachlund's recent setting of five fables by Lessing (Fünf Fabelen, 2008).
+Part of a set of variations on Aesopic themes, this appears as the last in Gary Bachlund's setting of five fables by Lessing (Fünf Fabelen, 2008).

 Earlier musical settings included one by Louis-Nicolas Clérambault of words based on La Fontaine's fable (1730s) and Louis Lacombe's setting of La Fontaine's own words (Op.
 72) for four men's voices as part of his 15 fables de La Fontaine (1875).
 It also figures as the third of Maurice Thiriet's Trois fables de La Fontaine for four children singing a cappella.

 Films

 In 1922, Polish animator Ladislas Starevich produced in Paris a stop-motion animated film based on the tale, entitled Les Grenouilles qui demandent un roi (aka Frogland).
 One of the earliest animated films to act as political commentary, he used the fable as a means to criticize the situation that was developing back home.

-The final episode of the BBC series I, Claudius (1976), following the frequent allusions in Robert Graves's source novel Claudius the God, was titled "Old King Log".
+The final episode of the BBC series I, Claudius (1976), following the frequent allusions in Robert Graves' source novel Claudius the God, was titled "Old King Log".
 In it the aging emperor refers to himself as such, to the confusion of his advisors.